total-typescript/total-typescript-book/book-content/chapters/11-annotations-and-assertions.md

 const albumSales = "Heroes" as unknown as number; // no error
 ```

-When using `as` to assert as `unknown`, `any`, or `never` before adding `as number`, the red squiggly line goes away but that doesn't mean the operation is safe.
+When using `as` to assert as `unknown as number`, the red squiggly line goes away but that doesn't mean the operation is safe.
 There's just no way to convert `"Heroes"` into a number that would make sense.

 The same behavior applies to other types as well.